TBernard97/lazy-scan-script/README.md

 This a wrapper to automate a large amount of the initial enumeration when doing CTF's or Pentests.

 ## Installation
-Ideally the operating system should be one of the popular pentesting Linux distrobutions (Kali, Parrot, Black Arch etc.)
+Ideally the operating system should be one of the popular pentesting Linux distributions (Kali, Parrot, Black Arch etc.)

 However the tools can be easily download on other Linux distro's: